Guide Drink

 Read more

-But a chill and cosy restaurant, this is not.
+If you’re looking for somewhere chill and cosy, this ain’t it.
 It’s a frantic, non-stop experience from the moment you sit down till the moment you walk out the door.
-And don’t be surprised if, as soon as your plates are cleared, you’re handed the bill and informed that they need the table because there is a line out the door.
-And this isn’t just one of the best BYO restaurants in Sydney, it’s also one of the city’s top Italian restaurants.
+And don’t be surprised if, as soon as your plates are cleared, you’re handed the bill and informed that they need the table because there is a line out the door — an all-too-common sight at one of Sydney’s top Italian restaurants.

 Image: Leticia Almeida